-Starting on May 10th, 2017 the City will be conducting a pilot program to collect food waste curbside.
-Residents in Knightville and a portion of Meetinghouse Hill will receive a 6-gallon bin for food waste, and be expected to set these bins on the curb along with trash and recycling weekly.
-The food waste may be kept loose or in clear bags within these bins and residents will be responsible for cleaning them.
+On May 10th, 2017 the City launched a one-year curbside food waste collection pilot program.
+Residents in the Knightville and a portion of the Meetinghouse Hill received a 6-gallon bin to collect food waste in.
+These bins are set out each week with regular trash and recycling for pick-up.
+The food waste may be kept loose or in clear bags within these bins and residents are responsible for cleaning them.

 What are the benefits of this?

 South Portland has a goal to recycle 40% of its waste by 2020 through composting, reuse, recycling, and purposeful purchasing.
 Diverting food waste from the municipal solid waste stream is one of the most effective ways to achieve this goal because on average, up to a third of household waste consists of food scraps.
 Rather than going down the disposal or being sent to a landfill, this food waste can be converted to compost or be sent to an anaerobic digester to produce sustainable electricity.

-For this pilot, the CIty has contracted with Garbage to Garden to collect the food waste weekly and deliver it to ecomaine for processing.
-Ecomaine will then send the food waste to Exeter Agri-Energy (co-located on a dairy farm) in Exeter, ME where anaerobic digesters will convert it into sustainable electricity, fertilizer, and animal bedding.
+For this pilot, the CIty has contracted with Garbage to Garden to collect the food waste weekly and deliver it to ecomaine for processing. ecomaine then sends the food waste to Exeter Agri-Energy (co-located on a dairy farm) in Exeter, ME where anaerobic digesters convert it into sustainable electricity, fertilizer, and animal bedding.